-&lt;sup>5 One and only one means of authentication ("user password" or "trusted path") must be enabled by the policy.
-Therefore, either one or both of the authentication capabilities must be allowed and, if one of the capabilities is disallowed or the policy setting disabled, then the policy setting for the other must be enabled.
+&lt;sup>2 One and only one means of authentication ("user password" or "trusted path") must be enabled by the policy.
+Therefore, one of the authentication capabilities must be allowed and, if one of the capabilities is disallowed or the policy setting disabled, then the policy setting for the other must be enabled.

-Description Capability SB K-EXT S Policy Comments Enable SO can configure the policy to enable a partition to be reset if it is Partition reset Allow Х Х х Disable locked as a result of exceeding the maximum number of failed login attempts.
+Description Capability KES CL NC SIM Policy Comments 500 h i Allow х х х х Enable This capability is set prior to shipment to the customer.
+It ECC mechanisms available Allow ^ ^ ^ ^ Disable controls the availability of ECC mechanisms. available Disallow Disable ECC mechanisms are not available.
+Enable SO can configure the policy to enable a partition to be reset if it Partition reset Allow Х X Х X Disable is locked as a result of exceeding the maximum number of failed login attempts.
 Disallow Disable A partition cannot be reset and must be re-created as a result of exceeding the maximum number of failed login attempts.
-Allow Enable SO can configure the policy to enable the replication of the module's Network Replication Allow Disable key material over the network to a second module.
-Disallow Х Х Х Disable The module cannot be replicated over the network.
-Allow x х x Enable This capability is set prior to shipment to the customer.
-If enabled, it Force user PIN change ~ × × Disable forces the user to change the PIN upon first login. onunge Disallow Disable The user is never forced to change PIN on first login.
-All This capability is set prior to shipment to the customer.
-It allows the Remote authentication Allow Disable use of remote authentication. autrentication Disallow Х Х Х Disable Remote authentication cannot be enabled for the module.
+Allow х Enable SO can configure the policy to enable the replication of the Network Replication Allow ^ Disable module's key material over the network to a second module.
+Rophoadori Disallow Х Х Х Disable The module cannot be replicated over the network.
+Allow х х х x Enable This capability is set prior to shipment to the customer.
+If Force user PIN change Allow ^ ^ ^ ^ Disable enabled, it forces the user to change the PIN upon first login. onango Disallow Disable The user is never forced to change PIN on first login.
+Allow х х х Enable This capability is set prior to shipment to the customer.
+It allows Remote authentication ^ ^ ~ Disable the use of remote authentication.
+Disallow Х Disable Remote authentication cannot be enabled for the module.